 I'm a writer and traveller, with a passion for history and a pair of itchy feet.
-I'm fascinated by storytelling, nomadism, exploration and the connections (or misconnections!) between past and present.
+I'm fascinated by storytelling and the connections (or misconnections!) between past and present.

-I've written five books so far.
-My latest, The Fairy Tellers, is due to be published by John Murray Press in 2022.
+I've written six books so far.
+My latest, Monsterland, is due to be published by Scribe Books in 2025.

 The Prester Quest, my first book, sets out from the canals of Venice to the highlands of Ethiopia, following the mission of a medieval physician sent in search of a mythical priest-king.
 It won the Dolman Travel Book Award.